thedougco/responsive.ly/_posts/2013-03-18-keep-on-hammer-rockin.md

 > Rock Hammer’s also a design delivery tool as it includes a HTML patterns page (primer/guide) that’s easy to style.
 We now use Rock Hammer’s patterns page as a working tool when we discuss design ‘atmosphere’ (colour, typography and texture) with our clients.

-If you can prefer, you can always [fork the Hammer](https://github.com/malarkey/Rock-Hammer).
+Mr. Clarke has a more detailed explanation of the project library on his site, [Stuff and Nonsense](http://stuffandnonsense.co.uk/blog/about/rock-hammer-a-curated-responsive-project-library).
+If you prefer to *git* straight to business, you can always [fork the Hammer](https://github.com/malarkey/Rock-Hammer).

 *Posted by Doug Gapinski [(@thedougco)](http://www.twitter.com/@thedougco)*